coder/coder/docs/templates/workspace-tags.md

 # Workspace Tags

-Template admins can use static template tags to restrict workspace provisioning to specific provisioner groups.
-This method has limited flexibility as it prevents workspace users from creating workspaces on workspace nodes of their choice.
+Template administrators can use static template tags to restrict workspace provisioning to specific provisioner groups.
+However, this method has limited flexibility as it prevents workspace users from creating workspaces on nodes of their choice.

-Using `coder_workspace_tags` and `coder_parameter`s template admins can enable dynamic tag selection, and mutate static template tags.
+By using `coder_workspace_tags` and `coder_parameter`s, template administrators can enable dynamic tag selection and modify static template tags.

 ## Dynamic tag selection

-Here is a sample `coder_workspace_tags` data resource with a couple of workspace tags specified:
+Here is a sample `coder_workspace_tags` data resource with a few workspace tags
+specified:

 ```hcl
 data "coder_workspace_tags" "custom_workspace_tags" {